secretstartups/handbook/people-group/engineering/onboarding/index.html.md

 how it works and how a template can be added.
 <figure class="video_container"><iframe src="https://www.youtube.com/embed/aPe77q23OE8" width="560" height="315"></iframe></figure>

+## Team page readiness check
+Every day at 09AM UTC, we have a pipeline running that fetches all the team members that started yesterday and check if they can be synced to the team page.
+Currently the only required item to determine if we can sync them is that they need to have a GitLab username.

+If we can't determine their GitLab username (from the issue or from their BambooHR profile) we will leave an issue note on the onboarding issue asking them to fill in their BambooHR profile correctly.

 ## Sync to team page
 Every day at 09AM UTC, we have a pipeline running that syncs our new team members to the `www-gitlab-com` project, so that they show up on the team page.

-We fetch all the new team members with a start date of the previous day and check if they opted-in on being synced to the team page.
+We fetch all the new team members with a start date of the day before yesterday and check if they opted-in on being synced to the team page.
 Opt-in happens by setting `Export Name/Location to Team Page?` to `Yes` on their BambooHR profile.
 This is a task on day one for the new team member.

 If they selected yes, we grab some data (name, job title, start date, department and country) and format it,